S1m0n32002/CodeReviews.Console.CodingTracker/README.md

 # Console Coding Tracker
 Console based CRUD application to track time spent coding daily.

+Unfortunately I haven't really finished all the challanges on this one yet and I wanna move onto the other projects, but I will try to finish it in the future.

 # Project Requirements
 ## Mandatoy:
 - [x] This application has the same requirements as the previous project, except that now you'll be logging your daily coding time.